sakaki-/gentoo-on-b2/README.md

 ```
 b2 ~ # reboot
 ```
 And let the system shut down and come back up. **Don't** press the B2's back-panel button this time.
 The system should boot directly off the hard drive.
 You can now remove the USB key, if you like, as it's no longer needed.
+> Note - on some SDDs, it can actually take *longer* to boot from the internal drive than from the USB key, because of U-Boot's drivers.
+Allow an extra 60 seconds or so over the usual boot time for the front LED to stop blinking, before deciding that you have a problem.

-Wait 60 seconds or so, then from your PC on the same subnet issue:
+Wait for the front light to turn solid on, then after a further 20 seconds or so from your PC on the same subnet issue:
 ```
 > ssh root@192.168.1.122
 Password: <type gentoob2 and press Enter>